GuideNepalInvestingNEPSEDividendTaxPersonal Finance

 The broker handles the split automatically.
 You see the net amount in your bank.

-This is why some long-term investors deliberately wait one year after the bonus credit before selling — to convert the bonus shares' CGT rate from 7.5% to 5%.
+That is why some long-term investors deliberately wait one year after the bonus credit before selling, to convert the bonus shares' CGT rate from 7.5% to 5%.

 A clean framework for deciding which you prefer